cloraronco/42_cub3D/README.md

 ```
 ***
 ## Play
-To move, press the keys W, A, S, D.
+To move on the map, press the keys W, A, S, D.
 To move the cursor, press the arrow keys.

 It's your turn!